jmau949/acorn-pups-infra-iot/docs/deployment-guide.md

 This guide provides step-by-step instructions for deploying the Acorn Pups IoT infrastructure using AWS CDK.

+## Repository Structure

+The Acorn Pups IoT infrastructure is split across multiple repositories to maintain clean separation of concerns:

+1. **acorn-pups-infra-db** - Database tables and core data infrastructure
+2. **acorn-pups-infra-cognito** - Authentication and user management
+3. **acorn-pups-infra-api** - Lambda functions, API Gateway, and **IoT policies**
+4. **acorn-pups-infra-iot** - IoT rules, thing types, and monitoring (this repository)

+**Important**: IoT policies and device management are now handled in the API repository alongside certificate generation to avoid circular dependencies.

 ## Prerequisites Checklist

 Before deploying, ensure you have: